NENUBioCompute/UBPs-Pred/Description.md

 # UBPs_Predictor
 ---
 ## Abstract
   Ubiquinone is an important cofactor that plays vital and diverse roles in many biological processes.
 Ubiquinone-binding proteins (UBPs) are receptor proteins that are docking with ubiquinones.
 Analyzing and identifying UBPs by computational approach will provide insights into the pathway associated with ubiquinones.
-In this work, we firstly proposed an UBPs predictor (UBPs-Pred), the optimal feature subset selected from three categories of sequence-derived features was fed into the extreme gradient boosting (XGBoost) classifier.
+In this work, we firstly proposed an UBPs predictor (UBPs-Pred), the optimal feature subset selected from three categories of sequence-derived features was fed into the extreme gradient boosting (XGBoost) classifier.This work includes training and testing.
+The training code is in the Train folder.
+First, the sequence features are extracted, the features are ranked using Importance Ranking.py, and the ranking results are input into IFS.py to find the best-performing feature set.
+Perform parameter optimization to find the optimal parameter set.
+The test code is in the Test folder.
+Enter a protein ID (Uniport) to get the prediction result.
 ## Configuration Tool
 ----------------------
 Download and Install BLAST+